Tariff: Domestic output, productivity and welfare

 An empirical study by Furceri et al. (2019) found that protectionist policies like raising tariffs significantly reduce domestic output and productivity.
 A study from 1999 by Frankel and Romer showed that, after accounting for other factors, countries with more trade tend to have higher growth and income.
 The effect is quantitatively large and statistically significant.

 That tariffs overall reduce welfare is not controversial among economists.
 In a 2018 survey by the University of Chicago, about 40 top economists were asked whether new U.S. tariffs on steel and aluminum would benefit Americans.
 Two-thirds strongly disagreed, and the rest simply disagreed.
 None agreed.
 Several explained that these tariffs would help a small number of Americans but harm many more.
 This is consistent with the basic economic analysis provided above, which shows that the costs to consumers are larger than the combined gains for domestic producers and the government, resulting in net losses known as deadweight loss.

 A 2021 study covering 151 countries from 1963 to 2014 found that raising tariffs leads to long-term drops in output and productivity, along with more unemployment and inequality.
 It also found that tariffs tend to push up the value of the currency, while trade balances stay largely unchanged.

+A 2025 study into the effect of tariffs ranging from 8 to 30 percent on over 170 steel products, imposed in 2002 by George W. Bush, showed that those tariffs created persistent negative employment effects in manufacturing industries that rely on steel as an input—despite being removed after just 18 months.